Canada needs a new model of trust to counter populist pressures

 Our research tells us that a substantial number of Canadians are worried about a host of problems and assign both the blame and responsibility to fix them to government leaders.
 And yet 61 per cent of people do not have confidence that Canada’s current leaders will be able to successfully address those challenges.
 Eighty per cent of people think the elites who run institutions are out of touch with regular people.

 One in two agree that an influx of people from other countries is damaging Canada’s economy and national culture.
-One in two also Canadians agree globalization is taking Canada in the wrong direction.
+One in two Canadians also agree globalization is taking Canada in the wrong direction.

 The takeaways for government and media are significant.
 One in three Canadians told us they would support politicians who can make their lives better even if they exaggerated the truth.
 Fifty-five per cent told us they don’t listen to people or organizations they disagree with and that they are more than 3.5 times more likely to ignore information that supports a position they don’t believe in.
 Canada is experiencing the echo chamber effect which is magnifying the crisis in trust.
 The job of regaining trust must begin, aggressively, now.